-If there is a restraining order for one person in the household, then that person or others in the household can get a restraining order for the protection of an domesticated animal in the residence.
+If there is a restraining order for one person in the household, then that person or others in the household can get a restraining order for the protection of a domesticated animal in the residence.
 The order can award custody of the pet to one party or issue an order restraining a party from abusing or harming the animal.
 This law elevates animals from property to the status of a member of the family.
 Violation of the order is a criminal act.

 Under federal law, every state is required to enforce valid restraining orders issued by another state.
 Massachusetts will enforce the restraining orders of other states and other states will enforce those of Massachusetts.
-If you violate the terms of an out of state restraining order you can be criminally prosecuted.
+If you violate the terms of an out-of-state restraining order, you can be criminally prosecuted.

-If you have been ordered to not contact a person and you use social media the following should prevent you from being accused of violating the restraining order on the internet:
+If you have been ordered to not contact a person and you use social media, the following should prevent you from being accused of violating the restraining order on the internet:

-- Immediately "Unfriend" the person identified in the restraining order as being protected.
+- Immediately “unfriend” the person identified in the restraining order as being protected.

 - Do not write or post anything online that uses the name of the protected person or an other term that identifies them.
 Identifying Jane as “my wife” or writing about “my children” is the same as identifying them by name.

 - Do not post any pictures or video of the protected person.